MinimSecure/unum-sdk/README.md

 #### Status: in development

-Currently, the Unum agent can be built for Linux x86_64 targets.
+Currently, the Unum agent can be built and installed on OpenWrt compatible devices, as well as Linux x86_64 targets.
 Tested with Ubuntu 16 and 18.
-We are actively working to publish an OpenWrt feed, as well.

 ## Getting started

+The Unum agent is designed to operate on a network gateway device or wireless access point.
+Once installed, link your device with the Minim cloud to begin gaining insight into your network.

+### Docker Quick-start

-The easiest way to try out Minim and the Unum agent on Linux is using [Docker][4].
+A simple way to try out Minim and the Unum agent on Linux is using [Docker][4].

 > Due to the Docker network configuration used (`macvlan`), only Linux hosts
 > can run the container.